 I have a long list of home repairs that need to be done this winter.
 We have a doorknob that doesn’t turn, a few spots of molding that need a bit of paint, and a few other basic home repairs to do.

 Winter is a good time to do these tiny tasks, particularly those that don’t require you to move a lot of furniture or use heavy chemicals or paints that will fill the air with fumes (those are best saved for summer, when you can vacate the house entirely).

 I tend to save most of my reading for winter, too.
 Consider picking up a few books on homesteading to educate yourself during the “off-season.”
 The only downside to doing this is that you’ll find yourself chomping at the bit to return to the farm in the spring!

 41. Practice Gun Safety and Target Practice

 If you have guns in the house, it’s important to be safe.
-Take advantage of the extra time in the winter to learn more about gun safety and to practice shooting at a target.
+Take advantage of the extra time in the winter to learn more about gun safety and to target practice.

 42. Build Up Your Emergency Kit

 You should have several emergency kits built and ready to go, with at least one in your vehicle and one in the house.

 The contents of your emergency kit might vary depending on what kind of emergency you want to be prepared for, but generally, you’ll want to include items like bottled water, nonperishable snacks, first aid items, and fire-starting equipment.